-This report provides a framework for monitoring Prince William County's financial condition as of the Fiscal Year 2018 year end.
+This report provides a framework for monitoring Prince William County's financial condition for Fiscal Year 2019.
 The continuous monitoring process utilized herein is a management tool that pulls together information from the County's budgetary and financial reports and combines it with economic and demographic data.